-All purchase of real estate or perpetual usufruct contracts must be made in the form of a notarial deed, otherwise being invalid.
+All purchase or perpetual usufruct contracts must be certified by a notary; otherwise, they are invalid.

 A foreigner may purchase real estate or perpetual usufruct only after receiving permission from the Ministry of Internal Affairs and Administration (after approval by the Ministry of Defence and, in the case of farmland, also after receipt of approval from the Minister of Agriculture).
-The main exceptions to this rule are when the foreigner is citizen or company from a Member State of the European Economic Area (details described below) and where the ownership or perpetual usufruct right has been inherited.
+The main exceptions to this rule are when the foreigner is citizen or company from a member state of the European Economic Area (details described below) and where the ownership or perpetual usufruct right has been inherited.